rubikill/LocalSearchInIDP/README.md

 # IDP solver with local search support
-The repository consists of 4 folders.
-The folder _idpsourcecode_ includes the solver source code.
+The repository consists of 5 folders.
+Folder _idp\_sourcecode_ includes the solver source code.
+Folder _idp\_binary_ includes the binary.
 The remaining three folders contain executable modelling files (.idp) and instances of three combinatorial optimization problems:

 - The Travelling Salesman Problem (TSP) consists of finding a shortest Hamiltonian cycle in a complete weighted graph.